joshwadd/Vehicle_detection/README.md

 ## Improving classification robustness

-The pipeline above currently reports multiple detection at different scales with overlapping windows and
+The pipeline above currently reports multiple detection at different scales with overlapping windows and is sensitive to false positives

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1ODE3NTE5XX0=
+eyJoaXN0b3J5IjpbLTQxMjcwMTU0NV19
 -->